saucelabs/sauce-docs/docs/api-testing/contract-testing.md

   Use the [`--validate-request`](/api-testing/mocking/#validate-request) switch to ensure your requests are compliant with the schema.
   :::

 3. Next, make an API call to one of the endpoints in your spec file that Piestry has generated a mock for.
-To do so, you can use any HTTP Client &#8212; or &#8212; execute the same endpoint (snapshots) you used to test the API Producer step above.
+To do so, you can use any HTTP Client &#8212; or &#8212; execute the same endpoint (from your **Snapshots**) you used to [test the API Producer side](#testing-the-api-producer-side).
 This will validate both sides of the contract.
 Once executed, you'll see the mock response if it matches the response contract.
 At this point, you also generated a log that is recorded in the dashboard.

 4. View the results for both the API Producer and API Consumer tests by checking your Project's [**Dashboard**](/api-testing/project-dashboard/), where you'll see a [log](/api-testing/project-dashboard/#test-logs) specific to contract testing.
 The report document for the contract test will detail how the request and response appear during the transaction and the nature of any test failures, if applicable.